FISU World University Games

 The FISU World University Games, formerly the Universiade, is an international multi-sport event, organized for university athletes by the International University Sports Federation (FISU).
 The former name is a portmanteau of the words "University" and "Olympiad".

 The Universiade is referred to in English as the World University Games or World Student Games; however, this latter term can also refer to competitions for sub-University grades students.
-In July 2020 as part of a new branding system by the FISU, it was stated that the Universiade will be officially branded as the FISU World University Games.
+In July 2020 as part of a new branding system by the FISU, it was stated that the Universiade was to be officially branded as the FISU World University Games.

-The most recent summer event was the 2019 Summer Universiade in Naples, Italy.
-The most recent winter event was the 2023 Winter World University Games held in Lake Placid, United States from 11–21 January 2023, after the 2021 edition scheduled to be held in Lucerne, Switzerland was cancelled due the COVID-19 pandemic.
-The 2021 Summer World University Games were scheduled to be held in Chengdu, China, but due to the COVID-19 pandemic has been postponed three times and will now be held in 2023, after the 2023 Summer World University Games, set to be held in Yekaterinburg, Russia, were postponed after the 2022 Russian invasion of Ukraine.
-At this moment the 2023 Summer World University Games has the postponed status according to the official FISU website.
+The most recent summer event was the 2025 Summer World University Games held in Rhine-Ruhr region, Germany held from 16-27 July 2025, while the most recent winter event was the 2025 Winter World University Games held in Turin, Italy from 13 to 21 January 2025.

 Precursors

-The idea of a global international sports competition between student-athletes pre-dates the 1949 formation of the International University Sports Federation (FISU), which now hosts the Universiade, and even the very first World University Games held in 1923.
+The idea of a global international sports competition between student-athletes pre-dates the 1949 formation of the International University Sports Federation (FISU), which now hosts the Universiade, and even the first World University Games held in 1923.
 English peace campaigner Hodgson Pratt was an early advocate of such an event, proposing (and passing) a motion at the 1891 Universal Peace Congress in Rome to create a series of international student conferences in rotating host capital cities, with activities including art and sport.
 This did not come to pass, but a similar event was created in Germany in 1909 in the form of the Academic Olympia.
 Five editions were held from 1909 to 1913, all of which were hosted in Germany following the cancellation of an Italy-based event.

 At the start of the 20th century, Jean Petitjean of France began attempting to organise a "University Olympic Games".
 After discussion with Pierre de Coubertin, the founder of the modern Olympic Games, Petitjean was convinced not to use the word "Olympic" in the tournament's name.
 Petitjean, and later the Confederation Internationale des Etudiants (CIE), was the first to build a series of international events, beginning with the 1923 International Universities Championships.
 This was followed by the renamed 1924 Summer Student World Championships a year later and two further editions were held in 1927 and 1928.
 Another name change resulted in the 1930 International University Games.
 The CIE's International University Games was held four more times in the 1930s before having its final edition in 1947.